algorandfoundation/docs/docs/get-details/dapps/avm/teal/specification.md

 appear on a line by themselves.
 Immediate arguments follow the opcode on the same line, separated by whitespace.

 The first line may contain a special version pragma `#pragma version X`, which directs the assembler to generate AVM bytecode targeting a certain version.
-For instance, `#pragma version 2` produces bytecode targeting v2.
-By default, the assembler targets v1.
+For instance, `#pragma version 2` produces bytecode targeting TEAL v2.
+By default, the assembler targets TEAL v1.

 Subsequent lines may contain other pragma declarations (i.e., `#pragma <some-specification>`), pertaining to checks that the assembler should perform before agreeing to emit the program bytes, specific optimizations, etc. Those declarations are optional and cannot alter the semantics as described in this document.